pksX01/huggingface.js/packages/inference/README.md

 ## Finding appropriate models

-We have an informative documentation project called [Tasks](https://huggingface.co/tasks), which lists available models for each task and explains how each task works in detail.
+We have an informative documentation project called [Tasks](https://huggingface.co/tasks) to list available models for each task and explain how each task works in detail.

 It also contains demos, example outputs, and other resources should you want to dig deeper into the ML side of things.